vannguyengd/gooddata-ui/docs/30_tips__use_with_vanilla_js.md

 ## Sample code

-To complement this tutorial, a sample code is available at [https://github.com/gooddata/ui-sdk-examples/tree/master/vanillajs](https://github.com/gooddata/ui-sdk-examples/tree/master/vanillajs) for you to try it out.
+To complement this tutorial, sample code is available at [https://github.com/gooddata/ui-sdk-examples/tree/master/vanillajs](https://github.com/gooddata/ui-sdk-examples/tree/master/vanillajs) for you to try it out.

-The sample code at [Vanilla JS](https://github.com/gooddata/ui-sdk-examples/tree/master/vanillajs) is intended only for educational purposes and is subject to change.
+This sample code is intended only for educational purposes and is subject to change.
 The sample code is not a production-quality part of the GoodData product offer and is provided as-is.

 ## Step 1.
-Prepare the bundle
+Prepare the bundle.

 Create a simple `node.js` project with a `package.json` descriptor and an entry point JavaScript file.